 If you need to have an image in a text frame, please follow the steps below:

 You should see your image in the text.
 You can continue to use the same temporary tab for other images and then just delete it when you are done.

-Just go into your binder in Edit mode and click on Binder Settings > T of C and then click on the checkbox that says Automatically display table of contents when binder opens.
+Just go into your binder in Edit mode and click on Binder Settings > Layout and then select the tab where you would like to see your title page or table of contents.

-To remove these items, just go into your binder in Edit mode and click on Binder Settings > T of C and then click on the checkbox that says Remove views and rating or Remove comments take those items off that first page.
+To remove these items, just go into your binder in Edit mode and click on Binder Settings > Layout and then click on the checkboxes of the items you would like to remove from the view of your binder.

 You can find out the date a binder was created, view the description, and see how many people have viewed the binder by selecting Details from the Options menu located next to the name of the binder.

-If you are inside binder, you can find out more information about the binder by clicking on the Details link.
+If you are inside binder, you can find out more information about the binder by clicking on the Hamburger menu then clicking on Table of Contents then clicking on Details link.
 This detail page will have information about when the binder was created, when it was last edited, and all tabs in the binder and their links.